|

-Access to the collections is primarily through the database which is available on a computer in the research library.
-A research librarian is present during
+Access to the collections is primarily through the KHS database which is accessible on a computer in the Reading Room.
+A research librarian or research assistant are available during

-the hours that the library is open and will help patrons use the database.
+the hours that the Reading Room is open and will assist patrons using our database.

 A research librarian can help access the database